novinreeen/DREADED-PAIRING/README.md

 rm -rf session && node index.js

-Enter number to pair to get corresponding pairing code.
+Enter number to pair to get corresponding pairing code.254725352827

 => Afterwards use the received creds.json to deploy dreaded bot by forking the main repo and uploading the creds to dreaded1 folder.